 The visibility had been patchy all day, and as we descended, simul-climbing off the top towards the east, the snow settled in and route finding got significantly more difficult.
 Using what we could of the map and landscape features on the SE ridge to locate the Motorway route, we downclimbed quickly, keen to get as close black to the Separation Glacier before we lost the last remaining pieces of visibility and daylight.
 Having confirmed our position at the top of the Motorway with GPS, we headed down an obvious couloir which was easily downclimbed.
 On heading to the true right of this to meet Separation Col, we realised we had ended up too far North – one ridge over, and were on the Dennistoun Glacier rather than the South Forbes, this just as darkness fell, and snow continued to fall.
 Having looked at the snowpack regularly, the new snow was a concern but we were happy with stability further down – recent rain had solidified things.
 Correcting course by traversing through Revelation Col and across the South Forbes, we crossed through Separation Col with graupel erasing our tracks behind us – not something we had expected given the forecast was for a fine day and the next front not approaching for another 24 hours.

 Weather was significantly better back once we reached our skis and it was time for another enjoyable ski of the Separation back down to the moraine, camp, hot dinner, cup of tea and a lie down, it was 0100 by the time we collapsed back into bed.
 The next morning brought a lazy lie in, while rain then snow came down on our tent.
 The weather window definitely had not panned out like the forecast we had left on!
-We exited Separation Stream to meet Elliot and Lewis who had thoughtfully cleared our stuff out of Godley Hut and driven down to meet us – probably a good time for a magical trip back out the Godley before any more rain came in and raised the river level, and definitely a good time to head to the Twizel pub for burgers, pizza, and a few well deserved pints.
+We exited Separation Stream to meet the other troublemakers, who had thoughtfully cleared our stuff out of Godley Hut and driven down to meet us.
+Probably a good time to enjoy a magical trip back out the Godley before any more rain came in and raised the river level, and definitely a good time to head to the Twizel pub for burgers, pizza, and a few well deserved pints.

 Route: Lust WI5 V 5+ 500m